Emergency Dentist — Lewisville, TX

 How to Prevent Dental Emergencies

 If you’re like most people, you probably don’t know what to do during a dental emergency.
 In fact, you might have several questions.
-Your emergency dentist is only a phone call away to help you through the difficult time.
+Your emergency dentist is only a phone call away to help you through this difficult time.
 We can set you up with a same-day appointment and explain how to provide first-aid at home.
 In the meantime, here are the answers to many common questions about dental emergencies to help you prepare for your visit.

 Should I go to the emergency room?